 A converted barn - all on one level with lovely views and fishing available nearby.
 Cui Hen Beudy is situated in a very sunny, peaceful and sheltered position.
 The barn is surrounded by farmland and is very well equipped, approximately half a mile from the village of Talybont-on-Usk, the road passing the barn leads directly up onto the mountains and Blaen-y-Glyn waterfalls and Talybont Reservoir.
+Visitors have commented that the garden is super secure for a dog.

 Sleeps 3, 2 bedrooms.
 Very spacious and well equipped kitchen with dining table and chairs, electric cooker, microwave and fridge/freezer.
 Off the kitchen there is a small utility room with washing machine, tumble dryer, sink and access to the garden.
 The ceiling of the kitchen and sitting room has been left raised to the rafters with the old oak beams being exposed as a feature, both rooms have windows each side and are very light.
 The sitting room is comfortably furnished with two sofas and chair, large efficient woodburning stove, TV with DVD and french doors leading to the back garden.
 In this room there is also a top quality sofa bed, which could be used for extra guests.